-The REIT Law imposes upon REIT companies an Aggregate Leverage Limit.
+The REIT Law requires the Company to comply with an Aggregate Leverage Limit.

 Pursuant to the REIT Law, the total borrowings and deferred payments of a REIT should not exceed thirty-five percent (35%) of its Deposited Property, unless the REIT has a publicly disclosed investment grade credit rating by a duly accredited or internationally recognized rating agency, in which case its total borrowings and deferred payments may exceed thirty-five percent (35%) but not more than seventy percent (70%) of its Deposited Property.
 Such restrictions limit the ability of the Company to incur additional indebtedness or to refinance its existing indebtedness, which could adversely affect its ability to execute its future business activities and pay its maturing debt.